luczis/Satellite-In-Orbit-OpenGL/README.md

 # Results

-Sample video showing the software running with default settings:
+Sample video showing the software running with default models:

 ![Video of a simulation of a satellite and earth](./md/output.gif)